-2. Connect Electrical Power to Pump: To provide 12 (or 24) VDC electric power to the motor, use a minimum of 16 gauge (1.5 mm2) stranded copper wire.
-We recommend 14 gauge (2.5 mm2) (or larger) wire for distances over 20 feet (6 m).
+2. Connect Electrical Power to Pump:

+To provide 12 (or 24) VDC electric power to the motor, use a minimum of 14 gauge (2.5 mm2) / 12 VDC (16 gauge (1.5 mm2) / 24 VDC) stranded copper wire.
+We recommend 12 gauge (4 mm2) / 12 VDC (14 gauge (2.5 mm2) / 24 VDC) or larger wire for distances over 20 feet (6 m).
 Tinned, stranded copper wire is preferred for marine installations and is available in most marine hardware stores.
 Figure 4 shows a typical electrical power configuration.

-3. Mount Pre filter Assembly and 3-Way Valve: Lightly coat the male threads of the middle port of the pre filter 3-way valve with a non-hardening, paste-type thread sealant (e.g. Loctite 5331, Permatex) to assure an airtight seal.
+3. Mount Pre filter Assembly and 3-Way Valve: Lightly coat the male threads of the middle port of the pre filter 3-way valve with a non-hardening, paste-type thread sealant (e.g., Loctite 5331, Permatex®) to assure an airtight seal.
 (Note: Teflon tape is not recommended.)

-- Carefully thread the middle port of the prefilter 3-way valve into the "IN" port of the pre filter housing.
+- 1. Carefully thread the middle port of the pre filter 3-way valve into the "IN" port of the pre filter housing.
 Do not over tighten this connection.
-When assembled correctly, the long axis of the 3-way valve should be vertical (See Figure A-1). - Fasten the supplied right-angled mounting bracket for the pre filter assembly to a bulkhead.
+When assembled correctly, the long axis of the 3-way valve should be vertical (See Figure A-1). - 2.
+Fasten the supplied right-angled mounting bracket for the pre filter assembly to a bulkhead.
 Ideally, it should be lower than the pump intake to allow air bubbles to pass easily.
 Orient it so the pre filter assembly will be vertical, with the bowl underneath.
-We recommend that it be thru-bolted with corrosion-resistant hardware. - Screw the top of the pre filter housing to the bracket with the supplied screws.
-One port of the pre filter 3-way valve should project above the housing through the notch in the mounting bracket. - 4.
-Install Seawater Intake Plumbing: There are two common approaches to providing the seawater intake circuit: - Tee into an existing seawater intake (e.g., engine cooling water or manual seawater pump inlet). - Install a dedicated thru-hull for the watermaker.
+We recommend that it be thru-bolted with corrosion-resistant hardware.

+3. Screw the top of the pre filter housing to the bracket with the supplied screws.
+One port of the pre filter 3-way valve should project above the housing through the notch in the mounting bracket.

+4. Install Seawater Intake Plumbing: There are two common approaches to providing the seawater intake circuit:

+- Tee into an existing seawater intake (e.g., engine cooling water or manual seawater pump inlet). - Install a dedicated thru-hull for the watermaker.